Shivakumar-05-g/Python-FullStack-Project/README.md

-### E-Ticket Booking System
+### Ticket Booking System

 ### Description
-An E-Ticket Booking System is a software application that allows users to book tickets for events like concerts, movies, or sports matches online.
+An Ticket Booking System is a software application that allows users to book tickets for events like concerts, movies, or sports matches online.
 Users can create accounts, browse available events, select seats, and make bookings from anywhere using their computer or phone.
 The system keeps track of available seats to avoid double bookings and generates digital tickets that users can use to enter the event.
 Payments can be handled securely online.
 This system makes ticket buying easy, fast, and paperless.

 ## Features